tlong314/Table2Game/README.md

 * `color` - The color to draw the Sprite's cells.
 Default is Table2Game.defaultColor.
 * `polygon` - An array containing multiple Sprites to be used to draw the object.
 If this option is present and a nonempty array, then this array is used to draw the entire object, overriding all of the other options.

-`tg.unregisterSprite(name)`
+If you want to register multiple Sprite objects at once, send in a single parameter, a JavaScript object with keys representing the new Sprite names and values representing the Sprite constructor options (as defined above) corresponding to the Sprite with the given name.

+`tg.unregisterSprites(name)`

 Removes the Sprite object stored in the `sprites` collection under the name `name` (so this Sprite will no longer be painted to the screen).
+This method accepts any number of nonzero arguments, so you can unregister multiple Sprites at once.

 `tg.getSprites()`